 Hotels in Frankfurt

-243 Accommodations in Frankfurt
+Tourism in Frankfurt

 Begin your trip in Frankfurts Financial District, the Westend, which is popularly known as Mainhatten for its combination of the River Main and the profile of skyscrapers so reminiscent of Manhattan.
 From the 19th century Old Opera, the Alte Oper, the two crystal towers of Deutche Bank can be seen.
 From here go to the stock-market building, Börse, with its 43 meter-high cupola and its bull and bear statues in the entrance, representative of the rise and fall of the stocks traded within.
 Nearby is Hauptwache, one of Frankfurts most central squares, from which the pedestrian walkway and the commercial Zeil Street can be accessed.
 Here can be found the attractive building that formerly housed the police station and the mayoral seat, and that today harbors a pretty cafe.
 To enjoy the best views of Frankfurt, climb to the lookout point of the Main Tower.